 Just last week, I ran into another couple of students I had when I taught middle school.
 One in particular I had come across in town a few times over the years.
 He had been in my music class, I had coached him in basketball and he even joined my chorus in his last year at the school.
 (I think just to bug me!)
 Now he is 28 and looked like he had been having a rough time.
 After the three of us talked for a bit and got caught up, we talked a little deeper on how things were going.
 I could tell that seeing me was a refreshing moment, knowing that after all these years, I still care.
 That student is one of my starfish.

-One day in the grocery store, I ran into a former student, now grown-up who, after some small talk, told me that I was the reason he made it through middle school in a certain teacher’s classroom.
+One day in the grocery store, I ran into a former student, now grown up who, after some small talk, told me that I was the reason he made it through middle school in a certain teacher’s classroom.
 I, according to him, gave him some sort of validation in the hallway when the other teacher was watching and he distinctly remembered her being more respectful to him in class after that.
 I didn’t recall the incident at all, but it clearly made a difference to him.
-Having him tell me that was just so gratifying.
+Having him tell me that was very gratifying.
 That student is one of my starfish.

 Sometimes we know when we make a difference and other times, we don’t – but we are.
 If we care, then we are.
 Sometimes the most quiet student is the one who is taking in more of what we have to offer than any other.
-Sometimes the most obnoxious student is the one who considers us his or her favorite teacher.
+Sometimes the most obnoxious student is the one who considers you his or her favorite teacher.
 We all have a lot of starfish to save.

 Don’t ever underestimate the value you bring to students’ lives!